 - Ignoring sketch constraints

-- Poor file organization
+- Poor file organisation

 - Skipping fundamentals and jumping to advanced tools